 In our experiments with tape strips, we saw that the electric force is spooky — it acts between objects that aren't touching.
 Coulomb realized that he could use a common piece of laboratory equipment to measure the strength of the force: a sensitive balance.

 We can re-create his experiment with a modern digital scale.
 First, we'll place a positively charged metal ball on an insulating stand and place that on the scale.

 Next, we'll take a negatively charged ball and clamp it to a support, directly above the first ball.
 What "weight" will the scale show?

-The scale gives us an indirect way to measure the amount of force, produced by the electric charges on the two balls.
+The scale gives us an indirect way to measure the amount of electric force, produced by the electric charge on the two balls.
 In his experiment, Coulomb hoped to discover a rule that would predict starting from the amount of charge on each ball.

 To measure the electric force directly, we should "zero" the scale when the balls are uncharged — this way, the scale reading will only report the contribution from the electric force.

 We can place some positive charge on the ball that's on the scale, and adjust the (positive) electric charge on the ball above the scale to see what effect it has on the force.

 Try playing with the charge in this simulated experiment.
 When the charge on one of the balls doubles, what happens to the strength of the electric force?